joaomvg/ml-pelican-website/_posts/2020-4-14-PAC_learning.md

 $$L_S(h)=\frac{1}{m}\sum_{i=1:m}\mathbb{I}\left[h(x_i)\neq y(x_i)\right],\;h\in \mathcal{H}$$

 with $$\mathbb{I}(.)$$ the Kronecker delta function.
-We denote the solution as $$h_S$$.
+Denote the solution of this optimisation problem as $$h_S$$.
 The true or *generalization error* is defined instead as the unbiased average

 $$\mathcal{L}(D,h)=\sum_x\mathbb{I}\left[h(x)\neq y(x)\right]D(x)$$

 where $$D(x)$$ is a distribution, that the learner may or may not know.
 In the case of classification, the generalisation error is also the probability of misclassifying a point $$\mathcal{L}(D,h)=\mathbb{P}_{x\sim D(x)}(h(x)\neq y(x))$$.

-If we choose appropriately $$\mathcal{H}$$ we may find $$\text{min}\;L_S(h_S)=0$$, for example, by memorising the data.
+If we choose appropriately $$\mathcal{H}$$ we may find $$\text{min}\;L_S(h_S)=0$$.
+This can happen, for example, by memorising the data.
 In this case, we say that the hypothesis is *overfitting* the data.
 Although memorising results in zero empirical error, the solution is not very instructive because it does not give information of how well it will perform on unseen data.
-The solution performs very well on the data because the learner used prior knowledge to choose an hypothesis set with sufficient capacity to accommodate the entire dataset.
+The solution performs very well on the data because the learner used prior knowledge to choose an hypothesis set with sufficient capacity (or complexity) to accommodate the entire dataset.
 In the above minimisation problem, one should find a solution that does well (small error) on a large number of samples rather then having a very small error in a particular sample.
 Overfitting solutions should be avoided as they can lead to misleading conclusions.
 Instead, the learner should aim at obtaining a training error that is comparable to the error obtained with different samples.

 To make things practical, consider the problem of classifying points on a 2D plane as red or blue.
 The decision boundary is a circumference of radius $$R$$ concentric with the origin of the plane, which colours points that are inside as red and outside as blue.
 See figure below.
 The training dataset consists of $$m$$ data-points $$\mathbb{x}=(x_1,x_2)$$ sampled independently and identically distributed (i.i.d) from a distribution $$D(x)$$.